oci-landing-zones/terraform-oci-modules-iam/policies/README.md

 ```

 A fully functional example is provided in [Template policies example](./examples/template-policies/).

+### <a name="extdep">External Dependencies</a>

+An optional feature, external dependencies are resources managed elsewhere that resources managed by this module may depend on.
+The following dependencies are supported:

+- **compartments_dependency**: A map of objects containing the externally managed compartments this module may depend on.
+All map objects must have the same type and must contain at least an *id* attribute with the compartment OCID.
+This mechanism allows for the usage of referring keys (instead of OCIDs) when referring to compartments (within *supplied_policies* and *supplied_compartments* attributes).
+The module replaces the keys by the OCIDs provided within *compartments_dependency* map.
+Contents of *compartments_dependency* is typically the output of a [Compartments module](../compartments/) client.

 ## <a name="related">Related Documentation</a>
 - [Getting Started with OCI Policies](https://docs.oracle.com/en-us/iaas/Content/Identity/Concepts/policygetstarted.htm)